View on GitHub

 This will report all errors other than E305.
 More than one error code is ignored using

-Task 1: Try out all the commands and familiarize yourself with the output.
+Subtask (i): Try out all the commands in the assignment repo and familiarize yourself with the output.

 Configuring flake8